twbs/bootstrap/docs/components/modal.md

 group: components
 ---

-Modals are streamlined, but flexible, dialog prompts with the minimum required functionality and smart defaults.
+Modals are streamlined, but flexible dialog prompts powered by JavaScript.
+They support a number of use cases from user notification to completely custom content and feature a handful of helpful subcomponents, sizes, and more.

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

+## How it works

+Before getting started with Bootstrap's modal component, be sure to read the following as our menu options have recently changed.

+- Modals are built with HTML, CSS, and JavaScript.
+They're positioned over everything else in the document and remove scroll from the `<body>` so that modal content scrolls instead.
+- Clicking on the modal "backdrop" will automatically close the modal.
+- Bootstrap only supports one modal window at a time.
+Nested modals aren't supported as we believe them to be poor user experiences.
+- Modal's use `position: fixed`, which can sometimes be a bit particular about it's rendering.
+Whenever possible, place your modal HTML in a top-level position to avoid potential interference from other elements.
+You'll likely run into issues when nesting a `.modal` within another fixed element.
+- One again, due to `position: fixed`, there are some caveats with using modals on mobile devices.
+[See our browser support docs]({{ site.baseurl }}/getting-started/browsers-devices/#modals-and-dropdowns-on-mobile) for details.
+- Lastly, the `autofocus` HTML attribute has no affect in modals.
+Here's how you can achieve the same effect with custom JavaScript.

+Keep reading for demos and usage guidelines.

-**Due to how HTML5 defines its semantics, [the `autofocus` HTML attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-autofocus) has no effect in Bootstrap modals.** To achieve the same effect, use some custom JavaScript:
+- Due to how HTML5 defines its semantics, [the `autofocus` HTML attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-autofocus) has no effect in Bootstrap modals.
+To achieve the same effect, use some custom JavaScript:

 {% highlight js %}
 $('#myModal').on('shown.bs.modal', function () {